Small group of diverse students working together in small study room on campus

 It’s not easy if you have an off-campus job or family commitments, but it's important to get involved on campus.
 It could be a club, an intramural sport, or doing research for a faculty member.
 Maybe you can work part-time on campus in a role that’s related to your field of study.
 “There are so many incredible opportunities to get involved on campus that you can structure around work or family obligations,” Warshaw says.

-Even when you don’t need help, you can seek it out.
+Even when you don’t need help, you can and should seek it out—that's what all these people work on campus for.
 You don’t have to be struggling to get study tips from the tutoring center.
 Colleges are filled with supportive people ready to guide you.
 It’s their job to help.
 “It was so sad to see students come to us after the fact because they couldn’t pay rent and got into money troubles,” Kinsman says.
 “They didn’t realize we could maybe help them out with a little loan or a bit more from the university.”

 Did you know you can get scholarships for being a first-gen student?
 Find free money for college with our Scholarship Search tool.